SugarF0x/SugarF0x/README.md

 Apart from frontend I can also do backend with Node, Express and MongoDB.
 However, I do usually opt for Strapi as my backend solution.

-## Commit syntax

-When I commit code, I try to segment commits by type.
-Each type is represented by an emoji.
-Commit type determination is subjective.
-This list is subject to change.

-* :blue_book: Documentation - General documentation changes, in both .md and JsDoc
-* :x: Deletion - Removal or deletion of obsolete, redundant or deprecated code
-* :white_check_mark: Feature - A new functional feature for end-user
-* :hammer_and_wrench: Fix - A bugfix of any kind
-* :corn: Miscellaneous - Uncategorized changes
-* :recycle: Refactor - Under the hood code changes - nothing new for end-user
-* :milky_way: Release - End of dev cycle
-* :art: Style - Style changes, no new functionality
-* :pill: Testing - Completion and maintenance of test units
-* :construction: WIP - A stepping stone for a Work in Progress change